 Check the arms for excoriations (scratch marks).
 This can be a result of bile salt accumulation in the skin in obstructive jaundice.
 Look out for needle track marks too; intravenous drug use is an important risk factor for viral hepatitis.
 Finally check for bruising, as liver disease can result in reduced clotting.

 Check the radial pulse, assessing rate and rhythm.
-Also check the patient's blood pressure.
+Offer to measure the patient's blood pressure.

 Inspect the eyes for pallor (due to anaemia, best viewed on the lower aspect of the sclera) or icterus (i.e. jaundice, best viewed on the superior aspect of the sclera).
-Corneal arcus (blue/grey ring in the in the periphery of the iris) may be present in dyslipidaemia and Kayser–Fleischer rings (brown/grey ring in the in the periphery of the iris, formed by copper deposits) may be present in Wilson's disease.
+Corneal arcus (blue/grey ring in the in the periphery of the iris) may be present in dyslipidaemia and Kayser–Fleischer rings (brown/grey rings in the in the periphery of the iris, formed by copper deposits) may be present in Wilson's disease (hepatolenticular degeneration).
 Uveitis (inflammation of the iris, ciliary body and/or choroid), may present with eye redness and photophobia, and can arise present in patients with inflammatory bowel disease.